akka/akka/akka-docs/src/main/paradox/persistence-fsm.md

 @@@ warning

 Persistent FSM is no longer actively developed and will be replaced by @ref[Akka Typed Persistence](typed/persistence.md).
 It is not advised to build new applications with Persistent FSM.
-Existing users of Persistent FSM [should migrate](#migration-typed).
+Existing users of Persistent FSM @ref[should migrate](#migration-to-eventsourcedbehavior).

 @@@